-For a little more than $100 you can get one of the top performers in Consumer Reports’ latest carpet cleaner tests.
+For a little more than $100 you can get one of the top performers in Consumer Reports’ carpet cleaner tests.
 Take note that these machines are powerful—and heavy.
 The best easily remove embedded dirt and stains without leaving a trail of water and a soggy stretch of carpet behind.

 4 Top Carpet Cleaners

-3 Models Not Worth the Storage Space
+3 Carpet Cleaners Not Worth the Storage Space

-Another model with “pet” in its name that can’t compete with other models by the same brand is the Hoover SmartWash Pet Complete FH53000PC.
-This model has trouble with both cleaning and drying, and it's extremely loud to boot.
-The only thing going for it is that it has a carrying handle and a long hose.
+Another carpet cleaner with “pet” in its name that can’t compete with other models by the same brand is the Hoover SmartWash Pet Complete FH53000PC.
+This model struggles with both cleaning and drying.
+The only things going for it are that it has a carrying handle, separate tanks for clean and dirty water, and a long hose.